Creeping Fig (Ficus pumila) Indoor Care, Propagation and Problems with Remedies

 Temperature and Humidity

-The best temperature for growing Creeping Fig indoors is an average warmth with a minumum of 120C.
-Keep it away from draughts to prevent sudden changes in temperature as it can lead to leaf drop.
+The best temperature for Creeping Fig is an average warmth of 16-280C.
+Keep it away from drafts to prevent sudden changes in temperature which can lead to leaf drop.

-Creeping Fig has a high need for high humidity inorder for it to thrive.
-To raise humidity, set the pot on a wet pebble tray or grow the plant in a bathroom or other moist areas in the home.
-Check out this post on how to raise humidity for houseplants.
+Ficus pumila thrives in a high humidity of 60-70%.
+To raise humidity, set the pot on a wet pebble tray or grow the plant in a well-lit bathroom and other moist areas in the home.

-Climbing Fig can also be grown in a closed terrarium as a high humidity can be maintained in a closed terrarium.
+Climbing Fig may be grown in a closed terrarium as a high humidity can be maintained in a terrarium.
+It is one of the best plants for a closed terrarium.

 Occasionally clean the leaves by washing them under a steady stream of water from a hose to get rid of dust and discourage pest infestation.